JetBrains/amper/docs/Documentation.md

     languageVersion: 1.8
 ```

 Sections in the template can also have `@platform`-qualifiers.
-See the [Multi-platform configuration](#multi-platform-configuration) section for details.
+See the [Multiplatform configuration](#multiplatform-configuration) section for details.

 > Template files can't have `product:` and `apply:` sections.
 That is, templates can't be recursive.
 Templates can't
 > define product lists.